helpfulengineering/project-ventos/README.md

 We have weekly team catch-ups via Zoom.
 Let us know if you'd like to attend.

+# The Data Dictionary

+This project stores as much meta data as possible within human editable, and machine readable YAML files.

+See the [Data Dictionary README](/datadictionary/README.md) for more details.

 # Quick links

 * [Positions vacant](https://docs.google.com/document/d/1zuPdXqJ_gFg4drvJkdByst1vagz60usFGL3S3l_cO4A/edit?usp=sharing)